-The Civil Procedure Rules which entered into force as of January 1, 2016, introduced significant changes as far as the involvement of witnesses in proceedings is concerned.
+• The Civil Procedure Rules which entered into force as of January 1, 2016, introduced significant changes as far as the involvement of witnesses in proceedings is concerned.
 Under the current procedure, witness testimonies are submitted as sworn affidavits.
 In this stage, cross-examination is not possible.
 Each party may present up to five sworn affidavits in support of its argumentation and three sworn affidavits in rebuttal.
 After the assessment of the affidavits by the judge, a formal court hearing takes place and the judge decides the case on the basis of the submitted evidence.
 It is in the judge's discretion to select one of the persons who provided a sworn affidavit to provide an oral testimony before the court in case the judge deems this is absolutely necessary.
 In such cases cross examination of witnesses is permitted.
 The system does not apply to preliminary injunction proceedings where witnesses (one from each side) are examined and cross-examined during the hearing.
 Sworn affidavits and/or expert opinions are also available in preliminary injunction proceedings.

 - In criminal proceedings, witnesses are examined and cross-examined during the hearing.
 The case file is the responsibility of the prosecuting authorities.
 Nevertheless, parties to the proceedings, before or during trial, may bring to the authorities' or to the court's attention documents and related evidence. - In administrative proceedings, the case file is the responsibility of the administrative authorities.
 However, parties to the proceedings, either at pretrial, or during trial, may bring to the authorities' or the court's attention documents and evidence, pertinent to the case.
 Witnesses are very rarely examined in administrative proceedings during the hearing.
-Witnesses may be examined before a Notary Public, following prior notification of the other party.
+Sworn affidavits before a Justice of the Peace, a Notary Public or the Greek Consul are acceptable, following prior notification of the other party.